Steve Durand: Auf der Maur and later musical projects

 While Auf der Maur was in Hole, and also after her departure in 1999, she wrote a number of songs she planned to release as a solo project.
-With the help of Durand, Auf der Maur wrote "Skin Receiver" and redone "Real a Lie", a single she and Durand wrote in Tinker.
+With the help of Durand, Auf der Maur wrote "Skin Receiver" and a redone "Real a Lie", a single she and Durand wrote in Tinker.
 The duo entered the studio in 2003 and began work on Auf der Maur's solo album, which was eventually released in 2004.
 Auf der Maur featured Durand playing lead guitar and co-writer on two tracks.
 He also performed guitar on all tours for Auf der Maur.

 In 2004, Durand formed Moufette with Ariel Engle.
 The band released their debut album, Chew Your Heart in 2005 on the indie label High Tide Records.
 Their first EP, Pet the Lion was released in 2009.

 Durand was also heavily involved in Auf der Maur's second studio album, Out of Our Minds, again performing as a musician and co-writer of the track "1000 Years."
 He has since been touring again with Auf der Maur.